Ōita Prefecture: Tourism

-Ōita Prefecture is famous for its hot springs, particularly those in and around the city of Beppu, known as the 'hells', or jigoku.
-Many of the 'hells' are of tourist interest only and cannot be used as onsen (notably the Blood Pond Hell (reddish water) and the Oniyama Hell).
+Ōita Prefecture is famous for its hot springs, particularly those in and around the city of Beppu.
+The most well-known of Beppu's hot springs are known as the Hells of Beppu.
+These "hells" are for viewing only and cannot be used for bathing.
+Beppu also has eight major geothermal hotspots known as Beppu Hattō (別府八湯).
+Within the city of Beppu, there are more than 150 individual onsen bathing facilities.

 The city's ryokans and public onsen are amply supplied by the same volcanic source.
 When Chiba University and Tokyo's Institute for Sustainable Energy Policies compiled a list of prefectures meeting demands for reusable energy, Oita ranked number one with a 25.2% rate of self-sufficiency through the use of geothermal energy and hot spring heat.
-Visitors particularly relish the effects of burial in steaming hot volcanic sands.

-Beppu offers a wide range of cultural experiences, from an annual international music festival, to the unabashed Hihokan Sex Museum, which nevertheless must follow the law and suspend a glass plate above ancient art with frosted areas censoring the overlarge genital depictions.

-The elaborate public aquarium "Umi-tamago" on the shoreline outside Beppu features basketballing sea otters, performing archer fish, and puzzle-solving octopuses, along with more naturalistic displays of freshwater and marine fish from around the world.
+The city of Beppu is a busy passenger port with regular ferry links through the inland sea to Osaka and several other destinations, and offers a variety of cultural experiences.
+For instance, the public aquarium "Umi-tamago" on the shoreline outside Beppu features basketballing sea otters, performing archer fish, and puzzle-solving octopuses, along with more naturalistic displays of freshwater and marine fish from around the world.

+Also in Beppu, there is the Kijima Kogen Amusement Park (城島高原パーク).
+In Hiji, there is a Sanrio theme park called Harmonyland (ハーモニーランド).

+Yufuin is another popular destination for tourists.
+It is known for its onsen, shopping streets, ryokan, Mount Yufu (由布岳, Yufudake), and Lake Kinrin (金鱗湖, Kinrin-ko).

+The Kunisaki Peninsula is well known for its hiking trails, many mountain valleys, and the temples and Buddhist statues located throughout the area.

-Near the marine park, Mount Takasaki Monkey Park rises steeply from the shoreline.
-Two distinct troupes of wild macaque monkeys make regular visits to the feeding grounds here, which were initially established to entice the monkeys away from raiding the region's fruit crops, a behaviour that brought them into conflict with farmers.
-The wild macaques ignore the small crowds that gather at these feeding sessions, and may be observed at close quarters.
+Another attraction is Mount Takasaki Monkey Park, a park featuring two distinct troupes of wild Japanese macaque monkeys that make regular visits to the feeding grounds.
+The reserve was initially established to prevent the monkeys from raiding the region's fruit crops, a behavior that brought them into conflict with local farmers.
+The wild macaques can be observed up close in the park during the feeding sessions.

-Beppu is a busy passenger port with regular ferry links through the inland sea to Osaka and several other destinations.

-Other attractions of Ōita Prefecture include the Sanrio theme park Harmonyland.

-Ōita's Mt.
-Hachimen was home to the popular music festival, Concert on the Rock.
-This annual charity event saw over 30 international acts performing over a June weekend for the pleasure of Japan's music lovers.
-The natural surroundings make it one of the most picturesque rock festivals in the world.
-The event has since been discontinued.
+Previously, Mt.
+Hachimen in Nakatsu was home to Concert on the Rock, a music festival held as an annual charity event which saw over 30 international acts performing over a weekend in June 2004.
+The event was held again in 2005 but has since been discontinued.

-To help support the local economy and for players to visit quake hit areas and find out how things are going, The creators of Pokémon Go held an event that spawned the Pokémon Snorlax or known in Japan as Kabigon.
-The event went from March 4 to 13.
-A US spokeswoman said that the game event would provide many opportunities for players to come and see the sights.
-The event follows a similar event that spawned Lapras in the Miyagi Prefecture last November in areas that were severely damaged by the 2011 earthquake.
-The event also took place in the Kyushu Prefecture.
+In 2017, the creators of Pokémon Go held an event from March 4 to 13 featuring newly spawned Pokémon Snorlax for players to check areas hit by the 2016 Kumamoto earthquakes and help support the local economy.
+A spokeswoman for the company said that the game event would provide many opportunities for players to come and see the sights.
+The event followed a similar event that spawned the Pokémon Lapras in the Miyagi Prefecture in November 2016 in areas that were severely damaged by the 2011 earthquake.